The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Micro-Bunch Injection into the Main Injector from a Superconducting RF Linac

-A total beam notch per MI RF bucket is about 6 ns, which corresponds to two 325-MHz RF buckets.
-Figure~\ref{fig:singlerf-waveform} is a phase-space ($\Delta E,\theta$) plot of the very first train of four microbunches with a RF-voltage waveform drawn in the background.
-The following is a list of longitudinal parameters that can be found in the header of each ESME phase-space plot in this memo.\\ \\ {\it iter} (number of turns), $H_{B}$ (bucket height), $S_{B}$ (bucket area), $S_{b}$ (bunch area), $V$ (RF voltage), $E_{s}$ (synchronous energy), $\nu_{s}$ (synchrotron tune), pdot ($dp/dt$), $\eta$ (slip factor), $\tau_{s}$ (revolution period), h (harmonic number), $\Psi$ (synchronous phase), and N (number of macroparticles)\\ \\ The horizontal axis is $\Delta\theta$ ($= \theta - \theta_{s}$) in units of degrees~with one full revolution representing 360 (deg), the vertical axis on the left is $\Delta E$ ($= E - E_{s}$) in units of MeV, and the vertical axis on the right is $V_{rf}$ in units of kV for the RF waveform.
-The azimuthal-density\footnote{ The \textit{azimuthal density} is referred to as the charge density, or the azimuthal profile of macroparticles.} and energy-density distribution\footnote{ The \textit{energy-density distribution} is referred to as the profile of macroparticles in energy ($\Delta E$) direction.} of one of four microbunches are plotted in Figures~\ref{fig:microbunch-phase-density} and~\ref{fig:microbunch-energy-density}, respectively.
-The root-mean-square (RMS) width of one microbunch is 1.96 $\times 10^{-4}$ (deg), which corresponds to 6.05 (ps).
-The red area indicates the tail portion of a microbunch.
-The fractional tail portion is about 1.34 $\%$.
-To make the tail portion of a microbunch stand out, the density distribution is also plotted on a logarithmic scale.
-The RMS value of \textit{initial} energy spread is about 0.26 (MeV) per each microbunch.
+The following is a list of longitudinal parameters that can be seen in the header of each ESME phase-space plot presented in this article:

+The horizontal axis represents $\Delta\theta$ ($= \theta - \theta_{s}$) in units of degrees, and the vertical axis on the left is $\Delta E$ ($= E - E_{s}$) in units of $MeV$, and the vertical axis on the right is $V_{rf}$ in units of $kV$ for the RF waveform.
+In addition to the phase-space plot, the azimuthal-density\footnote{ The \textbf{azimuthal density} is referred to as the charge density, or the azimuthal profile of macro-particles.} and energy-density distributions\footnote{ The \textbf{energy-density distribution} is referred to as the profile of macro-particles in energy ($\Delta E$) direction.} of one of four micro-bunches are plotted, using output data generated by ESME simulations as shown in Figures~\ref{fig:microbunch-phase-density} and~\ref{fig:microbunch-energy-density}. \black

+The root-mean-square (RMS) width of one micro-bunch is 1.96 $\times 10^{-4}$ (deg), which corresponds to 6.05 (ps).
+The area in red, indicating the tail portion of a micro-bunch, is about 1.34$\%$.
+To make the tail portion of a micro-bunch stand out, the density distribution is plotted on a logarithmic scale.
+The RMS value of \textit{initial} energy spread is about 0.26 (MeV) per each micro-bunch.
 Regarding the MI to be a 11.1338-$\mu$s, or 360-degree ring, we used the following conversion factor: